53v3n3d4/sublime-builder/README.md

 Why?
 - Clean comments in final file but keep them on sources
-- Show all settings for user when customize theme/color-scheme, which not happens when using hidden theme files
+- Show all settings for user when customize theme/color-scheme, this does not happen when using hidden theme files

-## Builder
+## builder

 Sublime theme and color-scheme builder.